Alibaba Shares Leap on Hong Kong Trading Debut

-After reaching an early high of over HK$189, the price had settled back to HK$188.1 by the lunchtime trading break.
+After reaching an early high of more than HK$189, the price had settled back to HK$188.1 by the lunchtime trading break.
 That represents a gain of 6.9% compared with the HK$176 price ($22.48) at which the new shares were offered.

-Alibaba already sees its equity listed in New York, where one American Depositary Receipt is equivalent to eight shares.
-The ADRs closed on Monday night at US$190.45 apiece, for a market capitalization of $509 billion.
+Alibaba equity is already listed in New York, where one American Depositary Receipt is equivalent to eight shares.
+The ADRs closed Monday night at US$190.45 apiece, for a market capitalization of $509 billion.

 Asian financial media have reported that the share issue was strongly supported by onshore Chinese financial institutions and by other finance companies in Asia.
 For many of these, trading in the Hong Kong-listed shares is easier than dealing in the synthetic ADR product in North America.
 Although China maintains capital controls on money flows, there is a direct link between Hong Kong and mainland stock exchanges that allows two-way buying and selling.